aodinokov/kustomize-djangoGenerator/README.md

-# kustomize-jinjaPlugins
+# kustomize-jinjaPlugin

-PoC Kustomize generator and transformer plugins to show the power of Jinja
+PoC Kustomize generator and transformer (all-in-one) plugin to show the power of Jinja

 Note: base dir contains encrypted data. to run the example please use the following command: